First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: Bottom line.
 Do you think we should do what they're asking?

-like to do everything we can to help them.
-But if I were sitting in your
+heart I'd like to do everything we can to help them.
+But if I were

-chair I'd have to take other considerations into account.
+sitting in your chair, I'd have to take other considerations into

-create a new collective.
-Who knows what the repercussions might be.
+terrible risk.
+Helping to create a new collective.
+Who knows what the

 CHAKOTAY: I'll let Riley know.